Skip to main content

 Founder of Home Select

-First property purchase in Paris 13th: a 2-bedroom off-market apartment for a first-time buyer
+First property purchase in Paris 13th: an off-market two-room flat for a first-time buyer

-Nora, 25 years old, was looking for her first apartment in the Tolbiac-Chevaleret area of the 13th arrondissement of Paris.
-Budget: 235,000 euros.
-After a year of solo searching and a failed offer due to a succession dispute, she entrusted her search to Frédéric Girard, property hunter at Home Select.
-Result: a 34 m2 two-bedroom apartment on a courtyard, with elevator, found off-market in just a few weeks.
-Price: 240,000 euros.
+Nora, 25, was looking for her first flat in the Tolbiac-Chevaleret area of the 13th arrondissement of Paris, with a budget of 235,000 euros.
+After a year searching on her own and a failed offer that fell through over a succession dispute, she entrusted the search to Frédéric Girard, property hunter at Home Select.
+The result: a 34 m² two-room flat on a courtyard, with lift, found off-market in just a few weeks, at 240,000 euros.

 Mission details